-Replacing the light parts of an existing fixture with the a Retrofit unit will not void the UL/ETL Listing of the fixture.
+Replacing the light parts of an existing fixture with a Retrofit unit will not void the UL or ETL Listing of the fixture.

-ETL Listing is the same as UL Listing.
+An ETL Listing is the same as a UL Listing.
 They perform the same test, and the certification is the same.
-The only difference is that the company who performs the test.
+The only difference is the company that performs the test.

 About the Author